nicksellen/projects/baseNode_docConst.md

 The Operational layer describes everything else.
 It is not centrally documented and could include things such as sub-group agreements, informal agreements or norms.
 Making changes at this layer takes the least time and energy and should thus occur at the fastest rate.

 ## 1. Purposes <!-- LAST -->
 1. To provide and federate public goods, public services and common-pool resources.
 1. To support the development and distribution of free, libre and open-source software.
 1. To decouple existence from preference.
 1. To help eveyone take what they need and do what they can
 1. To generally have a jolly good time.

+text
+text
+	some other text
+	some other text
+		yet more text
+less text

 ## 1. Resources
 1. The buildings [Kantstraße 20 & 22, 04808 Wurzen, Germany.](https://www.openstreetmap.org/?mlat=51.36705&mlon=12.74081#map=19/51.36705/12.74081) (These buildings are herein referred to as 'the space' and are legally held by [Haus Kante Wurzen w.V.](https://yunity.atlassian.net/wiki/pages/viewpage.action?pageId=89144524) (wirtschaftlicher Verein.))